-- 1. Open the C:\Program Files\Stata18 folder or the folder where you installed Stata. - 2.
-In the folder, find the executable for which you want a new shortcut.
-The filenames for the 64-bit versions of Stata are
+1. Open the C:\Program Files\StataNow19 folder or the C:\Program Files\Stata19 folder or the folder where you installed StataNow or Stata.

+2. In the folder, find the executable for which you want a new shortcut.
+The filenames are

-Stata/MP: StataMP-64.exe Stata/SE: StataSE-64.exe Stata/BE: StataBE-64.exe
+Stata/MP or StataNow/MP: StataMP-64.exe Stata/SE or StataNow/SE: StataSE-64.exe Stata/BE or StataNow/BE: StataBE-64.exe